 2. Active Listening and Presence

 By actively listening to their team members and practicing presence during interactions, leaders demonstrate respect, empathy, and genuine interest in their colleagues' perspectives.
-This fosters trust and strengthens the leader-team relationship.
+Keeping a mindfulness journal nearby enables leaders to jot down insights, observations, and emotions that arise during conversations, further deepening engagement.

 3. Embracing Vulnerability